Block Persister Service Reference Documentation

 Report any errors or validation issues encountered

-The function includes safety checks to handle nil transaction metadata or transactions, logging errors but continuing processing when possible to maximize resilience.
+The function includes safety checks to handle nil transactions, logging errors but continuing processing when possible to maximize resilience.

 Parameters: